StructifyAI/structify/docs/source/python_client/datasets.rst

 Custom User Defined Schemas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you have a schmea you want your dataset to follow, you can easily pre-define your schema in JSON.
+If you have a schmea you want your dataset to follow, you can easily pre-define your schema as a pydantic model.

 .. code-block:: python

         from structifyai import Structify
+        from pydantic import BaseModel
+        from typing import List

+        structify = Structify("your-api-key-here")

+        class Job(BaseModel):
+            title: str
+            company: str

+        class Education(BaseModel):
+            school_name: str
+            school_gradyear: int

+        class Employee(BaseModel):
+            job: List[Job]
+            education: List[Education]

-        schema = {
+        employees = structify.dataset.create(
-            "name": "employees",
+            name="employees",
-            "description": "A dataset named 'employees' that tells me about their job and education history.",
+            description="A dataset named 'employees' that tells me about their job and education history.",
-            "tables": [
-                {
-                    "name": "jobs",
-                    "description": "A collection of the job titles and companies that each employee worked at",
-                    "columns": [
-                        {
-                            "name": "title",
-                            "description": "The name of the job the employee held",
-                            "type": "TEXT"
-                        },
-                        {
-                            "name": "company",
-                            "description": "The name of the company the employee worked at",
-                            "type": "TEXT"
-                        }
-                    ]
-                },
-                {
-                    "name": "education",
-                    "description": "A collection of the schools that each employee went to",
-                    "columns": [
-                        {
-                            "name": "school_name",
-                            "description": "The name of the school",
-                            "type": "TEXT"
-                        },
-                        {
-                            "name": "school_gradyear",
-                            "description": "The year the employee graduated",
-                            "type": "INTEGER"
-                        }
-                    ]
-                }
-            ]
-        }

-        employees = Structify.dataset.create(schema)
+            tables=[Employee.schema()]
+            )

         Structify.dataset.schema.view(employees)

 And the output will echo back a JSON representation of the schema you just created.